I love you, and because I love you, I would sooner have you hate me for telling you the truth than adore me for telling you lies.

 Meaning

-“I love you, and because I love you, I would sooner have you hate me for telling you the truth than adore me for telling you lies.” presents a viewpoint centered on love.
-It implies that love can be found in unexpected places and encourages us to remember that love cannot be controlled, only appreciated.
+In the quote “I love you, and because I love you, I would sooner have you hate me for telling you the truth than adore me for telling you lies.,” the emphasis is on love.
+It highlights the thought that love can be found in unexpected places while implying that emotional closeness takes time.

 Theme